aato/batl/README.md

-# Barely a Test Framework
+# Barely a Test Library
 Just enough to perform barebones tests without any cruft